Child marriage in the United States

-As of March 2023, seven states have banned underage marriages, with no exception: New Jersey (2018), Delaware (2018), Pennsylvania (2020), Minnesota (2020), Rhode Island (2021), New York (2021), and Massachusetts (2022).
-American Samoa and the U.S. Virgin Islands, United States territories, have also ended child marriage in that time.
+As of July 2025, child marriage is legal in 34 states.
+16 states have banned underage marriages, with no exception.
+The first to do so was Delaware in 2018.
+This was followed by New Jersey (2018), Pennsylvania (2020), Minnesota (2020), Rhode Island (2021), New York (2021), Massachusetts (2022), Vermont (2023), Connecticut (2023), Michigan (2023), Washington (2024), Virginia (2024), New Hampshire (2024), Maine (2025), Oregon (2025), and Missouri (2025).
+American Samoa, the U.S. Virgin Islands, and Washington, D.C. have also ended child marriage in that time.
 Several other U.S. states have similar legislation pending.

 Between 2000 and 2018, some 300,000 minors were legally married in the United States.
 The vast majority of child marriages (reliable sources vary between 78% and 95%) were between a minor girl and an adult man.
 In many cases, minors in the U.S. may be married when they are under the age of sexual consent, which varies from 16 to 18 depending on the state.
 In some states, minors cannot legally divorce or leave their spouse, and domestic violence shelters typically do not accept minors.

-Historically, child marriage has been a culturally acceptable practice, but today it is increasingly viewed as a form of child sexual abuse.
+Historically, child marriage has been a culturally acceptable practice, but it is increasingly viewed as a form of child sexual abuse.
+It is an internationally recognized health and human rights violation disproportionately affecting girls, globally.
 Some international agencies, including the U.S. State Department, have declared it a human rights violation.
-Some researchers have concluded that there are consequences to child marriages; along with the threat of sexual abuse, children may be subject to decreased education, early pregnancies, and psychological trauma.
+Some researchers have concluded that there are consequences to child marriages; along with the threat of sexual abuse, children may be subject to loss of educational progress, early pregnancies, and psychological trauma.

 Background

 History

 In ancient and medieval civilizations, it was a regular practice to give girls away in marriage as soon as they reached puberty, if not earlier.
-This practice continued throughout the Middle Ages and most girls were married by age fifteen.
-Ruth Lamden in her book A Separate People: Jewish Women in Palestine, Syria, and Egypt in the sixteenth Century, notes that it is important to realize that cultural customs contribute to the perception of appropriate marriage age.
-She details that in those times, according to Jewish law, girls were considered adults by the time they were twelve and a half.
-In Antebellum American culture, marriages between older men and younger women were not viewed in the same way they are today.
-Although the practice was not extremely common, it was not counter cultural either.
+This practice continued throughout the Middle Ages, and most girls were married by age fifteen.
+In Antebellum America, marriages between older men and younger women were socially acceptable, while not extremely common.
 Marriage was viewed more as a contract, and the minors to be wedded, typically girls, were thought of as going from the responsibility of one man, the father, to the other man, the husband.

 Causes

 There is no singular justification for child marriage.
 Some marry in accordance with religious or cultural traditions.
 Others do so to avoid legal ramifications of sexual activities with minors.
+Others may marry a child to obtain an immigration visa.
 Traditionally, specifically in developing nations, one of the most common reasons for child marriage was avoiding negative stigmas associated with premarital sex and teen pregnancy.
 By arranging the marriage of minors, typically girls and boys or men who have been involved in sex before marriage, the families seek to save face and maintain respect within the community.